Rules and Regulations for Wastewater Treatment Facility Operators (250-RICR-150-10-5)

 a.
 A Bachelor's or Master's degree in science, engineering, or related fields and three (3) years of employment In Good Standing in Direct Responsible Charge at a Wastewater Treatment Facility of Grade 3; or,

 b.
-Successful completion of at least two (2) years of college, the equivalent of one (1) full year consisting of courses with a passing grade in science, engineering, or related fields; and five (5) years of employment as an Operator In Good Standing, three (3) of which are Direct Responsible Charge at a Wastewater Treatment Facility of Grade 3; or,
+Successful completion of at least two (2) years of college, the equivalent of one (1) full year consisting of courses with a passing score in science, engineering, or related fields; and five (5) years of employment as an Operator In Good Standing, three (3) of which are Direct Responsible Charge at a Wastewater Treatment Facility of Grade 3; or,

 c.
 Possession of six (6) years of employment as an Operator In Good Standing, of which three (3) are in Direct Responsible Charge at a Wastewater Treatment Facility of Grade 3 or higher.

 D. Any individual employed Full Time as either a Maintenance Technician or a Laboratory Technician, while not required to become certified, may be allowed to become certified up to Grade 2 only with the following provisions:

 1. Any individual's experience while employed as a Maintenance Technician or Laboratory Technician cannot be considered for the experience requirements of the Grade 3 or Grade 4 License.

 2. Any Grade 1 or 2 License that has been obtained exclusively through experience in maintenance or laboratory/plant sampling activities will not be eligible to meet the licensure requirements for any position in Direct Responsible Charge.